 The University is committed to best practice in all aspects of corporate governance.
 It endeavours to conduct its business in accordance with and with regard to the principles identified by the Committee on Standards in Public Life and with the Committee of University Chairmen's "Guide for Members of Higher Education Governing Bodies in the UK".
 The financial statements include a statement on the University's position with regard to the implementation of the principles set out in Section 1 of the Combined Code on Corporate Governance issued by the London Stock Exchange.
 The Board of Governors is required to express a view as to whether its processes are adequate in accordance with the direction from the Higher Education Funding Council for England for identifying, evaluating and managing the University's risks during the year.
 The appropriate committees of the Board of Governors have considered those processes and are of the view that, whilst adequate, the University should seek to continue to strengthen them further during the forthcoming year.
-A fuller statement on corporate governance is set out on page 10.
+A fuller statement on corporate governance is set out on page 9.

-Review of Effectiveness of the Board of Governors, the Academic Board and the Vice-Chancellor
+Review of Effectiveness of the Board of Governors and the Academic Board

 In 2005/06 the Board of Governors undertook its second review of the effectiveness of governance arrangements, as recommended in the guidance published by the Committee of University Chairmen (CUC).
 The review encompassed reviews of: the Board of Governors; the Academic Board, which was conducted as a separate exercise; and, the relationship between them.
-The main outcome of the review was a revised committee structure, focusing particularly on strengthening the joint working of the two Boards and the Executive, which was introduced in 2006/07.
-Other areas for development were also identified and improvements have been introduced during the year and will continue.
-A progress review of the revised arrangements was conducted in late spring 2007, and further adjustments have been introduced for 2007/08.
+The main outcomes of the review including a revised committee structure and other areas for development were introduced during the following year.
+A progress review of the revised arrangements was conducted in late spring 2007, and further adjustments introduced during 2007/08.